-Our first study (Study 1) tests the effect of SOEM on belief in misinformation using a randomized controlled trial.
-We recruited 3,006 respondents living in the United States through Qualtrics, an online survey firm, over ten days and presented them with three articles from mainstream and low-quality sources within 48 hours of publication.9 Participants were either randomly assigned to be encouraged to search online to help them evaluate all of the articles they were sent (Treatment Group) or were not prompted to search online (Control Group).
+Our first study (Study 1) tests the effect of SOTEN on belief in misinformation using a randomized controlled trial.
+We recruited 3,006 respondents living in the United States through Qualtrics, an online survey firm, over ten days and presented them with three articles from mainstream and low-quality sources within 48 hours of publication.11 Participants were either randomly assigned to be encouraged to search online to help them evaluate all of the articles they were sent (Treatment Group) or were not prompted to search online (Control Group).
 All respondents were then asked to evaluate the veracity of the article using both a categorical (True, False/Misleading, Could Not Determine) and 7-point ordinal scale.
-A key challenge was establishing the veracity of the articles directly after publication, a period during which professional fact-checks were likely not available.
-To this end, we sent out the articles to be evaluated by a group of six professional fact-checkers from leading national outlets.
-Fact-checkers could label articles as either "true", "false or misleading", or "could not determine."
-We labeled articles as "false or misleading" if the modal fact checker evaluation was that the article was false or misleading.
-Likewise, we labeled articles as "true" if the modal fact checker evaluation was that the article was true.10 In this paper we only analyze the effect of searching online on belief in articles labeled as "false/misleading."
-During Study 1, across thirteen false/misleading news articles, we collected 1,145 evaluations from 876 unique respondents in the control group and 1,130 evaluations from 872 unique respondents in the treatment group.11
+A key challenge was establishing the veracity of the articles directly after publication, a period during which assessments from fact-checking organization were not likely to be available.
+To this end, we sent out the articles to be evaluated concurrently by a group of six professional fact-checkers from leading national outlets.
+Fact-checkers could label articles as either "true", "false or misleading", or "could not determine."12 We labeled articles as "false or misleading" if the modal fact checker evaluation was that the article was false or misleading.
+Likewise, we labeled articles as "true" if the modal fact checker evaluation was that the article was true.13 In this section, we only analyze the effect of searching online on belief in articles labeled as "false/misleading."
+During Study 1, across thirteen false/misleading news articles, we collected 1,145 evaluations from 876 unique respondents in the control group and 1,130 evaluations from 872 unique respondents in the treatment group.14

-To estimate the treatment effect of being encouraged to search online, we fit an OLS regression model with article-level fixed effects and standard errors clustered at the respondent and article level to predict belief in misinformation (i.e. rating a false or misleading article as true).12 We control for basic demographic factors (age, education, income, ideological congruence, and gender) and unless noted otherwise, all models in this manuscript follow these specifications.
-In Row 1
+To estimate the treatment effect of being encouraged to search online, we fit an OLS regression model with article-level fixed effects and standard errors clustered at the respondent and article

-$^{^{9}}$ More details about the respondent recruitment, the article selection selection, and how we determined the veracity of each article can be found in the Methods section.
+$^{^{11}}$ More details about the respondent recruitment, the article selection selection, and how we determined the veracity of each article can be found in the Methods section.